Community Property vs. Separate Property

 California is a community property state.
 This means that the law presumes all property acquired during a marriage is owned equally by both spouses.
 Therefore, when it comes to dividing property during divorce, the court will distribute the marital property evenly.

 A spouse is also entitled to a one-half interest in the other spouse’s regular income, provided that it doesn’t come from separate property.
-Separate property is property that will not be divided after a divorce.
+Separate property is a property that will not be divided after a divorce.

 Separate property includes: